Industrial Applied Data Science

 - Finance, eCommerce, Blockchain

-In order to address the growing influence of Data Science on many aspects of our lives, FTAL, the Association of Swiss Schools of Engineering, Architecture and Life Sciences, organises a scientific conference on applied research activities of their member schools in this field.
-The first joint research event will focus on industrial applied research outcomes in this highly topical subject, especially in view of the enhanced offer in the following joint Master programs: Since autumn 2017 the MSc Life Sciences offers the new option “Applied Computational Life Sciences“ and starting in autumn 2018 the MSc Engineering will propose the new option “Data Science”.
+In order to address the growing influence of Data Science on many aspects of our lives, FTAL, the Association of Swiss Schools of Engineering, Architecture and Life Sciences, organised a scientific conference on applied research activities of their member schools in this field.
+The first joint research event focussed on industrial applied research outcomes in this highly topical subject, especially in view of the enhanced offer in the joint Master programs MSc Life Sciences with the option “Applied Computational Life Sciences“ and MSc Engineering with the option “Data Science”.

 Alessandro Curioni - Director IBM Research Zurich